AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 A region is an area of Earth's surface that shares one or more defining characteristics, distinguishing it from surrounding areas.
 Geographers use regions to organize the world into manageable units for analysis, much like historians use eras.
 AP Human Geography tests three region types — formal, functional, and perceptual — each defined by a different kind of unifying logic.

-Regions exist at every scale of analysis, from a neighborhood to a continent.
+Regions exist at every scale in AP Human Geography, from a neighborhood to a continent.
 The same place can belong to many regions at once: your street sits inside a city, a state, a climate zone, and maybe two overlapping delivery zones.
 One location can even fulfill all three region types simultaneously depending on which property you measure (political boundary, metro commute shed, and shared regional identity can all apply without contradiction).

 Every region is a deliberate choice about what counts as "the same" — the boundary is an argument about relevance, not a natural fact that exists independent of the variable you mapped.